nathaniel-speiser/nathaniel-speiser.github.io/_posts/2021-01-24-Jupyter-Notebook-tips-and-improvements.markdown

 ### Multiline editing

 This is probably my favorite tip, as it can make some extremely tedious tasks much faster.
 While editing a cell, hold down `Alt`.
 The cursor should turn into a plus shape.
 Now clicking and dragging straight down places a cursor on each line you drag your mouse past, and dragging down+horizontally selects the same part of mutliple lines at once.
-As long as your code is lined up nicely, this lets you do things like change a variable name on consecutive liens quickly, comment out many lines at once, split lines, and more.
+As long as your code is lined up nicely, this lets you do things like change a variable name on consecutive lines quickly, comment out many lines at once, split lines, and more.

 ![Multiline cursor]({{site.baseurl}}/assets/img/multiline.png)
 ### Command mode

 When not actively editing the contents of a cell, the notebook is in what is known as command mode.
 While in command mode, you can do a large amount of cell-level editing of the notebook.
 You can enter command mode from edit mode by simply pressing `Esc`.
 While not exhaustive, the following is a list of particularly useful command mode commands:

-* `A/B`: add a cell Above/Below the current cell
+* `A/B`: add a cell Above/Below the current cell.

-* ```C/X/V```: copy/cut/paste current cell
+* ```C/X/V```: copy/cut/paste current cell.

-* `D+D` (`D` twice): delete the current cell
+* `D+D` (`D` twice): delete the current cell.

-* `Z`: undo cell deletion
+* `Z`: undo cell deletion.

-* `M/Y`: change the current cell to markdown or code
+* `M/Y`: change the current cell to markdown or code.

-* `Shift+up/down`: Select the current cell and the cell above/below it
+* `Shift+up/down`: Select the current cell and the cell above/below it.

-* `Shift+M`: merge the selected cells
+* `Shift+M`: merge the selected cells.

 You can also press `Cmd + Shift + P` to bring up the command palette, where you can do all of these actions and more.